existencelabs/keystamp-whitepaper/README.md

 # KEYSTAMP
 ## An open-source Proof-of-Compliance standard on the blockchain

+by Francis Pouliot, Shayan Eskandari

+Written during RegHackTO hackathon, November 27th 2016

+Presented under the team Existence

 ## Abstract

 We propose an new open-source standard, Keystamp, for allowing financial services participants to prove irrefutably the actions they took and knowledge they had at a specific point in time.
+It also allows participants to cryptographically prove their identity in a private way by signing messages with their private keys.
+Private keys can used as encryption passwords for data.
+Since we use Bitcoin as the cryptography and blockchain platform, all the keys used in Keystamp can not only send and receive funds via Bitcoin but also issue and transfer blockchain-based assets representing any security or property title using Metaprotocols on the Bitcoin blockchain.

-It is a complete cryptographic key management infrastructure and allows for the seamless integration of blockchain technology in an easy-to-use workflow.
-We specifically implement Proof-of-Compliance (PoC) in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
+A Keybase implementation consists of a complete cryptographic key management infrastructure and allows for the seamless integration of blockchain technology in an easy-to-use workflow.
+A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
+Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.

+### Implementation

-It provides a digital trail of unforgeable signatures and timestamps that provides irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.
+We specifically implement the Proof-of-Compliance use-case of Keystamp in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
+Proof-of-compliance provides a digital trail of unforgeable signatures and timestamps which consist of irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.

+It is intended to be used in the context of corporations, where heads of the hieararchy issue certificates to subordinates (and so on) that grant them the right to sign contracts, handle funds, issue other certificates, encrypt certain data, etc. Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
+It can be implemented by public bodies such as government and enforcement agencies, so as to limit fraud and foster public trust.

+### Purpose and impact

-It is also a Proof-of-Knowledge institution for the digital economy, since this open-source system can be used by anyone, for free, to prove that he possessed any data at any time.
+Keystamp is a Proof-of-Knowledge institution for the digital economy, since this open-source system can be used by anyone, for free, to prove that he possessed any data at any time.
+The concept is designed to have a sophisticated aggregation of various blockchain-related technologies with an easy to use, graphical interface and a general-purpose open API.
+These incredibly powerful tools can be used by the public not only to take control of their identity but also to achieve complete trust through the auditable and self-validating nature of the technologies used.
+As the process of education the public, starting from penetration at the top level of the institutions which are the ultimate beficiairies within their firm of a Keystamp implementation.

 It can be used for mediation in civil disputes (contracts) by the general public since proofs are easy to verify.

-Purpose and social impact

 The purpose is to foster trust through disruptive technologies.
 We aim to increase social cohesion in the digital economy, providing an entirely digital institutional framework of trust for the digital economy.

 Keystamp has the potential to enormously decrease the costs of compliance and audit for financial institutions, technology providers, governments, and any institution that needs trust and hierarchical authorizations.
 It increases transparency and saves money to the taxpayers.

-##Technology stack

-Our technology stack consists of:

-- A public key infrastructure web application
-- An API for signature, validation and timestamping engines
-- Cryptographically-enforced data and rights access permissions
-- Gateway connection to blockchain P2P network
-- Issuance of unforgeable digital certificates
-- Hierarchical and deterministic encryption
-- Abstraction layer for complex cryptographic libraries
+Because Keybase operates independantly from any other system and rather connects via API or using the a web application, it is easy to implement in an existing production workflow without changing the system used, as long as the system used can communicate data to the Keystamp app or API.

+## Context and use-case

+Keystamp was designed during the RegHackTO hackathon organized by the Ontario Securities Commission.
+The task of Keystap was to respond to the following challenges:

+- Ensure that know-your-customer policies have been implemented
+- Ensure that investors have the proper knowledge they require
+- Help investigators validate proper forms were filed, disclosures signed, etc.
-- Telephone verification (2FA) and traditional KYC
+- Remove ambiguity and deniability

-- A graphical interface for internal and regulatory compliance
-- Built-in compliance tools for financial advisors
+Our use-case revolves around three types of financial relationships that are under the purview Ontario Securities Commission:

+- The “know-your-customer” process initiated by financial advisors for assessing the risk profile of their investing clients.
+- The delivery of data by the producers or sellers of investment products to financial advisors.
+- The assessment of the risk profile of the investment products by financial advisors at time at which advice is given to investing clients.

+## Technology

-## Cryptographically-enforced permissions
+### Cryptographically-enforced permissions

 We use BIP32 Bitcoin key architecture for cryptographically-enforced access permissions.
 The issuing authority generates a master private key which it uses to perform digital signatures.
 It derives sub-keys (hardened keys) that the authority can assign at will.
 That authority can also to the same, and assign keys at a lower level.